whitney-higgins/Basic-Employee-Onboarding-AD-RBAC-/README.md

 # Basic Employee Onboarding (AD)(RBAC)

 ## Problem Statement
 * Northstar Medical Group (fictional) relied on a managed service provider to handle their IT infrastructure.
-As company grew to 200+ employees, the MSP left the active directory disorganized.
+As the company grew to 200+ employees, the MSP left the active directory disorganized.
 Users were manually added without organizational unit structure, and role-based access controls.
 Inconsistent access, and the lack of organization introduced HIPPA risks.

 ## Solution Overview